arceusplayer11/GhostV3/docs/autoGhost.md

 need to appear once each.
 Enter any line that isn't already there.

 ```
-import "std.zh"
+#include "std.zh"
-import "string.zh"
-import "ghost.zh"
+#include "ghost.zh"
 ```

 This assumes that all these files are in the default location.
+Ghost.zh is normally in './headers' and its sub-files are in #./headers/ghost_zh/2.8'.
-If you put ghost.zh in a different folder, you'll have to specify that, for instance:
+If you put ghost.zh files in a other paths, you'll have to specify that, for instance:

 ```
-import "MyQuest\Scripts\ghost.zh"
+#include "MyQuest\otherpath\ghost.zh"
 ```

 Close the window, save the changes, and click **Compile**.
 In the **Global** tab,